iloveitaly/github-actions-metadata-sync/README.md

 ## Metadata without a package manager

-For repo types that aren't listed above (like this one), you can still use this action, just have to get creative.
+If you have a project that does not have a supported package manager, or if you just don't want to store metadata in your `package.json` and friends, you can create a file called `metadata.json` and store your metadata there.

-For example (and I would recommend), you can create a file called `metadata.json`, choose the npm type, and make the file look like so:
+This file will be prioritized over the package manager metadata files.
+Here's an example.

 ```json
 {